São Schlumberger: Art patron and collector

+In 1975, Schlumberger produced French writer François-Marie Banier's play, Hôtel du Lac.
+She offered to support Banier financially so he could focus on writing, but he declined.

 Schlumberger particularly liked the work of Mark Rothko, Robert Rauschenberg, and Roy Lichtenstein.
 Her portrait was painted by Salvador Dalí, but in 1987, she said, "I don't really like it.
-I was expecting a fantasy...but he did a classic".
+I was expecting a fantasy... but he did a classic".
 Dali also designed for her an elaborate pearl-and-emerald necklace which she often wore.
 Andy Warhol also painted her portrait.

 She was a patron to the fashion designer John Galliano, and lent him her empty 17th-century Paris hotel particulier (which she had left for a new Right Bank apartment), for his autumn 1994 show, designed with the help of André Leon Talley, Amanda Harlech, and Steven Robinson.